search icon

 • Cyber liability insurance — covers costs related to data breaches and cyberattacks.

-• Commercial umbrella insurance — provides supplemental coverage on top of your general liability insurance once its policy limits have been reached.
+• Commercial umbrella insurance — provides supplemental coverage on top of general liability insurance once its policy limits have been reached.

 Business Liability Insurance Disadvantages